-This book will lift the lid on the main emerging technologies businesses will encounter and offers a clear framework for choosing the best strategic response with this cutting-edge toolkit.
+Lift the lid off the emerging technologies of today and draw on a clear framework for choosing the best strategic response with this cutting-edge toolkit.

 Disruptive Technologies outlines the steps businesses can take to engage with emerging technologies today in order to serve the consumer of tomorrow.
 This book offers the knowledge and tools to engage confidently with emerging technologies for better business.
 This highly practical book offers organizations a distinct response to emerging technologies including Blockchain (Bitcoin), artificial intelligence, graphene and nanotechnology (among others) and other external factors (such as the sharing economy, mobile penetration, millennial workforce, ageing populations) that impact on their business, client service and product model.